jazzkutya/ksp-fullscreenfix/README.md

 alt-tabbing out of KSP in the middle of a high-stake mission :) seems to be working again since 1.1.1.

-This program modifies one file in Kerbal Space Program (KSP_Data\mainData) to make it use good old real fullscreen mode (exclusive fullscreen mode).
+This program modifies one file in Kerbal Space Program (KSP_x64_Data\globalgamemanagers) to make it use good old real fullscreen mode (exclusive fullscreen mode).

 NOTE This means KSP will not run in the background.